gaidardzhiev/toolbox/README.md

   Build instructions for the main program.
 You can select which toolchain to use by specifying the CC variable when running make, for example, 'make CC=musl-gcc' to use the musl toolchain or 'make CC=gcc' for the glibc toolchain.

 - **toolbox.c**
   The main C source file containing the program logic.
-This is the primary application that is compiled and linked using the custom-built toolchain.
+This is the primary application that is compiled using the custom built toolchain.

 - **toolbox.1**
   The man page for the main program, providing usage instructions and documentation.